siberianfox/g2wiki/G2-Project-Status-Page.md

 * Both TinyG and G2 compute 6 axes.
 G2 can output 6 axes (depending on platform hardware), TinyG is limited to 4 axes

 ###Update as of June 9, 2014
+We recommend working from the edge branch, which is the most stable branch to date.
+As changes are made and tested in lower branches these will be posted to edge.

 ###Update as of Oct 16, 2013
 Build 020.20 has been pushed to edge and master.